readium/readium-css/docs/CSS10-user_settings_recs.md

 ### Author’s intent

-Declaring a `font-family` for `body` or `p` + `p.class` is so common that it should not be considered an intent per se.
+Declaring a `font-family` for `body`, `p` and `p.class` is so common that it should not be considered an intent per se.
 While `p.class` is debatable, it is so widespread in practice (some authoring tools output `font-family` for every paragraph style) that it can’t be considered an intent in pure CSS.

 A different `font-family` can be set for headings (`h1`, `h2`, `h3` etc.), `blockquote`, `i`, `span`, etc.